nim-lang/Nim/doc/manual.rst

 Precedence
 ----------

-Unary operators always bind stronger than any binary
+Unary operators except for ``not`` always bind stronger than any binary
 operator: ``$a + b`` is ``($a) + b`` and not ``$(a + b)``.

 If an unary operator's first character is ``@`` it is a `sigil-like`:idx: